0xchase/unnamed-framework/README.md

 A WIP framework for post exploitation, malware research, learning win32 and the native api, and more.

+I have created a number of other `.md` files that propose various classes and functions.

 ## Current progress

  - Partial implementation of memory and process classes.
 Users can quickly search for processes, scan their memory, and do basic DLL injection.